raspberrychris/paddleboardmaster/content/post/cadalene-inflatable-stand-up-paddle-board.md

 +++
 In this post we will be taking a look at the Cadalene inflatable Stand up Paddleboard.

+This SUP comes with a load of accessories and for the price point is competitive with boards of twice is price.

 ## Cadalene Inflatable Paddleboard - Who is it For?

+If you are looking for a high quality board that doesn’t break the bank then the Cadalene Inflatable SUP may be the paddleboard that you are looking for.

 ## Features